rockettheme/docs/Docs/wordpress/themes/chapelco/demo_posts.md

 ![](assets/posts_1.png)

-We used the **WordPress** Content Provider which pulls article information from WordPress.
-This requires a set of articles to replicate exactly, and we recommend downloading a RocketLauncher version of Chapelco to get a good look at how these articles are set up if you want to replicate them exactly.
-Otherwise, any articles you place in the filtered category (or categories) will load.
+We used the **WordPress** Content Provider which pulls post information from WordPress.
+This requires a set of posts to replicate exactly, and we recommend downloading a RocketLauncher version of Chapelco to get a good look at how these posts are set up if you want to replicate them exactly.
+Otherwise, any posts you place in the filtered category (or categories) will load.

 Here is a look at the **Tabs Layout Options** for this widget.